Myths Debunked, History Examined, And Lessons Learned Upon The 150th Anniversary Of The Great Chicago Fire

 It is a lesson for the city as it recovers from the pandemic, he says.

-“I think in our contemporary moment, as we come out of the pandemic, we should commit ourselves to building a more inclusive and equitable city,” Jones said.MORE NEWS: 'We Can't Live In A World Where There's No Accountability,' Mayor Lightfoot Says After State's Attorney Declines To File Charges In Deadly West Side Gunfight
+“I think in our contemporary moment, as we come out of the pandemic, we should commit ourselves to building a more inclusive and equitable city,” Jones said.MORE NEWS: Huntley H.S.
+Dismissal Postponed, Building Placed On 'Hold In Place' Lockdown As Police Investigate 'Potential Safety Concern'

 The Chicago History Museum exhibit on the Great Chicago Fire opens this Friday, Oct.
 8. And at 6:30 p.m. that evening, the Newberry Library has an event telling the story of how the fire connects to the history of the library.